 Do I require any immunizations before coming to CAMH?

-Valid Mumps Measles Rubella immunizations, Tetanus, Diptheria, Hepatitis B series and provide proof of negative TB tests.
+Valid/up to date Measles, Mumps, Rubella, and Varicella (chicken Pox) immunizations, Tetanus, Diptheria, Hepatitis B series and provide proof of negative TB tests.
 In the case of a positive TB test, the requirement is to submit an x-ray result.

 Please initiate this process exclusively through University of Toronto Department of OT & OS procedure, please contact your university student coordinator.